neuronsimulator/nrn/docs/python/simctrl/savstate.rst

             h.continuerun(5 * ms)

-            # this function is here solely for the demo to show the staet has changed
+            # this function is here solely for the demo to show the state has changed
             # there's no need to do this in your code
             def get_state():
                 return (